![]() |

 confronted with his past, feels energized and wants to make his first love's

-story into a movie.
+script into a movie.
 But he also has misgivings.
 He is especially troubled

 because, when he looks at his old friend, he doesn't see the boy he once